ricalo/blog/_posts/2019-09-16-self-hosted-architecture.md

 : The architecture assumes that you have a domain and DNS hosting in place.
 The host allows you to configure the DNS entries that you need to redirect the users to the internal network when accessing the services from the internet.
+  If you don't have a static IP address assigned, your external DNS should provide a mechanism to automatically update a DNS entry.
+This is useful to update the DNS of your internal network each time your ISP provides a new IP address.

 Backup strategy
 : While the application server has some resilience to errors, you should have a